-- If a CIO hasn’t defined standards how can they even begin to assess the performance of their team?
+- Without defined standards from a CIO, how can they even begin to assess the performance of their team?

 - If standards aren’t well defined it presents lots of what we would call “wriggle room”.
 Views as to someone’s performance become highly opinion based i.e. become far more subjective than objective.

-- Poor or under performance becomes hard to prove – which is great news if you are an employee at a performance tribunal, but rather less fun if you are the employer attempting to remove a non-performer from your organisation.
+- Poor or under performance becomes hard to prove, which is great news if you are an employee at a performance tribunal.
+However, rather less fun if you are the employer attempting to remove a non-performer from your organisation.